top of page

 And this has designers looking for alternatives.
 “What if all of this Instagram strategy shifting is just them coercing us all to finally update our portfolio websites,” tweeted lettering artist Jessica Hische.

-Creatives: Instagram might not be the same anymore, but we’ve rounded up some platforms that you can use to get your Wix Studio design work out there (and yes, updating your portfolio website is one of them).
+Creatives: Instagram might not be the same anymore, but we’ve rounded up some platforms that you can use to get your Wix Studio design work out there (and yes, updating your career portfolio website is one of them).

 Instagram alternatives for designers